 Their diligence and scrutiny have extended to considering the symbols and images of users, such as Caribbean reggae singer Bob Marley, to support decisive solutions.

-Perhaps most prominent are the negative effects resulting from the population imbalance and human congestion, which costs everyone dreams, efforts, money, lives, and irreplaceable time that cannot be valued.
+Perhaps most prominent are the negative effects resulting from the population imbalance and human congestion, which costs everyone dreams, efforts, money, lives, and irreplaceable time that cannot be valued. at any price.

 Not to mention the constant disruption in transactions, transportation, mobility, and medical appointments, for which the government has spent billions building the world’s largest hospitals and a complex road network, all without real benefit.